Global Well-posedness for the Three Dimensional Simplified Inertial Ericksen-Leslie Systems Near Equilibrium: Acknowledgement.

 \section{Acknowledgement.}

 The authors would like to thank Professor Fanghua Lin for suggesting this problem and his helpful discussion.
 We are also grateful to the hospitality of Courant Institute of Mathematical Sciences where this work was carried out.
-Y. Cai was sponsored by the China Scholarship Council for one year at New York University, Courant Institute of Mathematics Sciences.
-W. Wang is partly supported by NSF of China under Grant 11501502 and the Fundamental Research Funds for the Central Universities 2016QNA3004.
+Y. Cai was sponsored by the China Scholarship Council (No. 201606100111) for one year at New York University, Courant Institute of Mathematics Sciences.
+W. Wang is supported by NSF of China under Grant No. 11922118, 11931010 and 11771388, and the Young Elite Scientists Sponsorship Program by CAST.